dstackai/dstack/docs/reference/providers/bash.md

 - `interruptible` - (Optional) `true` if the instance must be spot/preemptive.
     By default, it's `false`.

+!!! info "NOTE:"
     If your workflow is using parallel communicating processes (e.g. dataloaders in PyTorch), you may need to configure the size of the shared memory (`/dev/shm` filesystem) via the `shm_size` property.

 #### gpu